Personal tools

 This section allows you to define email notification templates that will be sent by the module on specific actions to clients and administrators.

 Please note that you have to select templates for clients and administrators separately.
-If you want to disable any of the notifications, simply select 'Unassign' from dropdown menu.
+If you want to disable any of the notifications, simply select 'Unassigned' from dropdown menu.

 PM2 11 1.png